-By default, tcc creates a sequentially numbered directory below the results directory in the test suite root directory for the named test-suite on the local system, and places the journal file and saved intermediate result files there.
+By default, tcc writes the journal to a file named journal in the results directory on the local system.
 On startup, tcc writes the name of the journal file being used to the standard output.

 RESULT CODES

 tcc uses a table of result codes to interpret the results generated by API-conforming test cases.
 A default table containing standard codes is built in to tcc.
 It is possible to specify additional codes in user-supplied result codes files located below the tet root and test suite root directories on the local system.
 These files are optional but, if they exist, the codes specified in them are added to the table of standard codes.
 The default name for each of these files is tet\code but this name can be changed by means of the TET\RESCODES\FILE configuration variable.